 - They last longer, saving you money and the hassle of having to change bulbs more often

 - They emit less heat, meaning they can hang closer

-That said, these strips are generally a bit less powerful (especially the flexible tape-style ones), so you’d mainly want to use them as supplemental light.
+These strips are generally less powerful than fluorescents (especially the flexible tape-style ones), so you’d mainly want to use them as supplemental light.
 If you need more power, I recommend a T5 LED.

 Best LED Grow Light Strips: Reviews

 These are the best LED grow light strips on the market.
 I’ll start with the best flexible tape style strips (first red/blue mix, then all-white) and then review three bar-style lights of varying lengths.

 Best Flexible LED Grow Light Strip: AveyLum Adhesive LED Plant Light Ribbon